 For 300 hundred years the theories of Isaac Newton were accepted as the ultimate answers to the laws of the Universe.
 Then along came Albert Einstein.
 Of course, relativity did not negate the earlier theories, but it did show them to be incomplete.
 Just as quantum physics has shown Einstein’s to be incomplete.
 And it is highly unlikely that any scientist now or in the future will ever claim now at last, we have all the answers.

 Take black holes for instance.
 No-one has ever seen one, however we know they are there because we can see the effects of them.
 But why are they there?
 No-one knows.
-And even when we do, it will surely lead to a deeper understanding reminding us there is yet more to be discovered.
+And even when we do, it will surely lead only to a deeper understanding that there is yet more to be discovered.
 In the meantime, it makes sense to act on what we do see and worry about the explanation later!

 What has this to do with piano tone?
 Well first I must refer back to a statement I recently read which I quote verbatim: “Obviously one cannot alter the sound of one single tone on the piano, beyond changing the loudness of it.”

 Now there are two diametrically opposing views on this.
 In one camp are those who believe that as there is no direct link between key and hammer, the only variable the pianist has at his disposal is the speed at which the hammer is thrown at the string.
-Hammer speed is directly proportional to volume but can have no other effect on tone.
+Hammer speed is directly proportional to volume but has no other effect on tone.

 In the second camp are those who hear a difference in tone according not only to how fast they press the keys, but also according to the manner in which they press them.
 They conclude that therefore the hammer speed/volume relationship is not the full story.